KnightMiner/Inspirations/.github/ISSUE_TEMPLATE/1-18-feature-request.md

 ---
-name: 1.16 Feature request
+name: 1.18 Feature request
-about: Suggest a new feature for this mod
+about: Suggest a new feature for this mod.
+Only accepting suggestions for 1.18+
 title: ''
-labels: 1.16, enhancement
+labels: 1.18, enhancement
 assignees: ''

 ---